 We often use this to post and promote, plus it’s a great platform for you guys to ask questions and inspire each other with your ideas!

 Also check out our Facebook page for PAL at BU here!

 Peer Assisted Learning is a scheme that is intended to foster cross-year support between students on the same course/programme.

 It encourages students to support each other and learn cooperatively under the guidance of students from the year above.

 As PAL Leaders, you have just survived your first year of uni and were in the same position as your PAL group this time last year!

-PAL sessions take place once a week and should be planned, structured and friendly.
+PAL sessions are more frequent in your first semester, and less frequent in your second semester.
+They should be planned, structured and friendly!
 Remember, as a PAL leader you are not there to teach but to facilitate discussion and share experiences.